andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 </figure>

-I'm not old enough to remember the first two Bills Super Bowl losses, but I sure as shit remember the second two against the goddamn Cowboys.
+I'm not old enough to remember the first two Bills Super Bowl losses, but I sure as shit remember the second two against the cotdamn Cowboys.
 This might hurt worse.

 I sit on the stoop for a minute and ponder if it's worth it to stay in Red River,